-The first is a broader agenda of understanding the challenges and finding possible solutions for enhanced transportation mobility policy and management inland ports.
+The first is a broader agenda of understanding the challenges and finding possible solutions for enhanced transportation mobility policy and the management of inland ports.
 From an economic perspective, corporate and consumer demand for imported goods is continuously increasing, meanwhile convenient access to freeways, airports, and rail lines have made the Inland Empire an ideal location for industrial facilities.
 From a transportation perspective, however, the growing development of manufacturing and industrial facilities has led to elevated traffic congestion, environmental pollution, which produce negative impacts to the future economic viability of the region.
 Given these observations, the LTC is determined to continue transportation research to help solve mobility issues.
 Please visit our Mobility Policy & Management page to learn more.

 Intelligent Transportation Systems & Transportation Cybersecurity

 Intelligent transportation systems (ITS) and transportation cybersecurity research are key to the future innovations and developments in the sector.
 With the implementation of new cyber technologies in the transportation infrastructure, safeguarding these systems is critical.
 The LTC’s research agenda is to identify current needs and address cybersecurity challenges in the region’s transportation infrastructure.
 Please visit the ITS and transportation cybersecurity webpage to learn more about our research.

 Student Research Challenge

 In addition to the research focus of cybersecurity and mobility, the LTC has a new research program called the Student Transportation Research Challenge.
 The Research Challenge is engaging the region’s young, and upcoming leaders to look at how we can obtain and measure a sustainable and equitable transportation system in the Inland Empire.
 This program has five regional students (undergraduate and graduate) from CSUSB, CalPoly Pomona, and University of California Riverside (UCR) working together to find innovative solutions, learn research techniques, and think critically on the obstacles facing the Inland Empire.
-Please visit the Student Research Challenge webpage to learn more about this years research.
+Please visit the Student Research Challenge webpage to learn more about this year's research.